 If you experience a problem, we will always try to resolve it as quickly as possible.
 Please bring it to the attention of any member of staff.
-Our complaints procedures are published at lloydsbank.com/business/contactus lloydsbank.com/business Check eligibility, calculate payments, apply online
+Our complaints procedures for businesses with an annual turnover of up to £25m are published at lloydsbank.com/business/contactus and for businesses with an annual turnover of £25m or more they can be found at commercialbanking.lloydsbank.com/contact-us/ Go to lloydsbank.com/business